India’s misfired missile into Pakistan crossed paths of several passenger flights: Report

 An IndiGo flight from Srinagar to Mumbai was reportedly among those that crossed the missile’s path within an hour after it was misfired.

-The missile that was accidentally launched from India into Pakistan earlier this month traversed the paths of several commercial flights that were operating at the same time, Bloomberg reported on Thursday.
+The missile that was accidentally launched from India into Pakistan earlier this month traversed the paths of several commercial flights that were operating within an hour of the misfire, Bloomberg reported on Thursday.

-A Flydubai flight from Dubai to Sialkot, an IndiGo flight from Srinagar to Mumbai and an Airblue flight from Lahore to Riyadh were among the ones that crossed the missile’s path within an hour after it was misfired, the news website reported, citing data from flight-tracking portal Flightradar24.
+A Flydubai flight from Dubai to Sialkot, an IndiGo flight from Srinagar to Mumbai and an Airblue flight from Lahore to Riyadh were among the ones that crossed the missile’s path within an hour after it had been launched, the news website reported, citing data from flight-tracking portal Flightradar24.

 Indian authorities had not issued any warning to pilots operating commercial flights in the region at the time, according to Bloomberg.